project-kessel/inventory-api/README.md

     url: localhost:9000
     enable-oidc-auth: false
 ```

-Enable oidc authentication with sso
+If you want to enable OIDC authentication with SSO, you can use this instead:

 ```yaml
 authz: